Our campaign wins

 £500m package of mental health funding announced amid Covid-19 pandemic

 We brought together over 50 organisations to call for a new social contract on mental health to address the huge challenges created by the pandemic.
 The government announced a £500m package of mental health funding and a further £50m to support mental health inpatients being discharged from hospital.
 A big thank you to all our campaigners who supported our calls for a new social contract.

 Severe mental illness prioritised in the NHS Long-Term Plan

-In 2019 the NHS Long-Term Plan was published and for the first-time people severely affected by mental illness were prioritised - a huge success!
+In 2019 the NHS Long Term Plan was published and for the first-time people severely affected by mental illness were prioritised - a huge success!
 This followed our campaigning which highlighted - among other things - the length of time people wait for treatment.
 We also published our Right Treatment, Right Time report, which we shared with MPs and other decision makers.
-The report reveals how the people who are most unwell are waiting the longest for treatment and assesses the impact of this on both patients and the NHS.

 Seni’s Law receives royal assent

 After over a year of campaigning, the Mental Health Units (Use of Force) Bill – known as Seni’s Law – received royal assent in November 2018.
 This win was a huge step towards making mental health hospitals a safer place for patients, as mental health units now must take action to reduce the use of force against their patients.
 This includes providing better training for staff and making sure the police wear body cameras when they’re called to a mental health unit.